 3.3.
-Position
+Position-(LMI only)

-The Position Menu offers two options: 240° or 60° over back.
+The Position Menu offers options.
 Select the appropriate setting by pressing directly overtop the desired value and press the green 'Check' button after the system prompts for confirmation of the change.

 3.4.
-Outriggers
+Outriggers-(LMI only)